Aims of the integrated administration and control system

-IACS consists of a number of digital and interconnected databases, in particular:
+IACS consists of several digital and interconnected elements and databases, in particular:

-- a computerised database for animals in EU countries where animal-based aid schemes apply;
+a system for the identification and registration of animals in EU countries where animal-based interventions apply.

 The IACS process

-The IACS ensures that income support is managed and controlled in a standardised way in all EU countries.
-Typically, IACS covers an annual process, which starts with farmers lodging their online aid application for income support.
-In order to support farmers in this process, national administrations have to provide them with pre-established information that they can confirm, correct or complete.
+The IACS ensures that CAP area and animal-based interventions are managed, checked and monitored in a consistent way in all EU countries.
+Typically, IACS covers an annual process, which starts with farmers lodging their online aid application for CAP payments.
+In order to support farmers in this process, national administrations have to provide them with pre-filled information that they can confirm, correct or complete.

-National administrations then check if farmers meet the conditions for income support, through administrative checks of all applications and on-farm checks of a sample of farmers.
+National administrations then control if farmers meet the conditions to receive CAP payments, through administrative checks of aid applications, through monitoring the activities via the area monitoring system (AMS) and for not monitorable activities supplemented by on-the-spot checks of a sample of farmers.

-This is followed by payments to farmers where any findings following the administrative and on-farm checks are taken into consideration.
-Finally, the national administration updates the pre-established aid applications for the following year with information collected during the current year’s process.
+Payments to farmers are completed by taking into account any findings following the administrative checks, the AMS and on-the-spot checks.
+Finally, the national administration updates the pre-filled aid applications for the following year with information collected during the current year’s process.